Bob Swan

-Robert (Bob) Holmes Swan (born 1959 or 1960) is an American business executive.
-He was CEO of Intel Corporation from January 2019 until February 15, 2021.
+Robert Holmes Swan is an American business executive.
+He was CEO of Intel from January 2019 until February 15, 2021.
 He joined Intel as CFO in October 2016 from General Atlantic, after spending years as CFO at eBay, Electronic Data Systems, and TRW Inc. Following the resignation of Brian Krzanich as Intel CEO, he was named interim CEO on June 21, 2018, and appointed to full-time CEO on January 31, 2019.
 As of February 15, 2021, Swan was replaced by VMware CEO Pat Gelsinger.
 In July 2021, Silicon Valley venture capital firm Andreessen Horowitz announced that Swan will be joining the firm.

 Early life and education

 Bob Swan was born in Syracuse, New York.
 He graduated from Corcoran High School in 1978.
-He received a bachelor's degree in business administration from the University at Buffalo School of Management in 1983 and his MBA from Binghamton University in 1985.
+He received a bachelor's degree in business administration from the University at Buffalo School of Management in 1983 and his M.B.A. from Binghamton University in 1985.